quattor/quattor.github.com/_posts/2016-01-11-announcing-quattor-15.12.0.md

 Known Issues
 ------------

 ncm-cdispd has [an issue](https://github.com/quattor/ncm-cdispd/issues/25) which appears to be a race condition, under certain rare circumstances this could lead to subsequent profiles to not be processed and leaving client nodes to become unconfigurable.
+The exactly circumstances that allow a node to encounter this problem are currently unknown, so we would appreciate reports from anyone who does encounter it.

+A fix is available in [this pull-request](https://github.com/quattor/ncm-cdispd/pull/26).

 Changelog
 ---------